Adaptive Moments are Surprisingly Effective for Plug-and-Play Diffusion Sampling: Conclusion

 \section{Conclusion}

 We demonstrate that adaptive moment estimation, which stabilizes noisy guidance during sampling, can substantially improve plug-and-play diffusion sampling.
 AdamDPS and AdamCG achieve state-of-the-art performance across diverse reconstruction and class-conditional generation tasks with minimal computational overhead.
 Adding adaptive moments is typically only a few-line modification to an existing guidance implementation, and we show in~\autoref{app:quantitative} that it extends beyond DPS and CG, yielding improvements when applied to other plug-and-play guidance methods.
 Importantly, our evaluation across a range of task difficulties reveals that complex methods like TFG which outperform simpler baselines on easy tasks often degrade substantially as conditioning information becomes limited, ultimately underperforming DPS.
-More broadly, plug-and-play guidance with adaptive moments opens a promising direction for solving underdetermined inverse problems in scientific domains, where conditioning information is sparse and noisy.
 Noise mitigation offers a simple yet effective alternative to increasingly sophisticated likelihood score approximations.